pandas-dev/pandas/web/pandas/about/governance.md

 being considered sponsors after one year since the last action that made them sponsors.

+## Creation of committees

+Active maintainers can create new committees which are helpful to a specific goal or that can provide leadership and guidance for specific aspects of the project.
+New committees will be added to the [Community members](#community-members) section of this document, with their roles and responsibilities, as well as a membership section on how members are selected, and any constraints about the members if they exist.

 ## Private communications of the Core Team

 Unless specifically required, all Core Team discussions and activities will be